 Issue: Student Loan Repayment Resumption

 Late last year we published a whitepaper on student loan repayment that included survey results from nearly 10,000 student loan borrowers.
 At the time, 79% of respondents indicated they were not prepared to reenter repayment on their federal student loans that were in forbearance due to the CARES Act.
-Now, in the summer of 2021, we continue to read that student loan borrowers are overwhelmed and stressed about the onset of repayment.
-Repayment, as of this publishing, is set to resume on Feb.
-1, 2022.
+We continue to read that student loan borrowers are overwhelmed and stressed about the onset of repayment, now set to resume on May 2, 2022.

 While student loan forgiveness has been a focus for some time, there is no promise that it will happen.
 One thing is certain: many of America’s student loan borrowers need help.